favourumeh/Identifying-Player-Position/README.md

   ### Feature selection for Gaussian Naive Bayes and K-Nearest Neighbours

    - As both of these models are sensitive to 'noisey' (irrelevant) features their tunning process required the detection and removal of any irrelevant features.
-   - The goal of the features selection was to narrow down the 22 features to the ones that maximised the mean classifcation accuracy for a 5-fold cross validation of the training set.
+   - The goal of the features selection was to narrow down the 22 features to the ones that maximised the classifcation accuracy for a 5-fold cross validation of the training set.
 Accuracy was used as the judgement metric because the labels (/classes) -- whilst not equal-- were fairly balanced.

        - This was done in 2 steps: